PoisotLab/ms_metaweb_transfer/manuscript.md

 # Results and discussion of the case study

 In @fig:thresholds, we examine the effect of varying the cutoff on $P(i
 \rightarrow j)$ on the number of links, species, and connectance.
-Determinining a cutoff using the maximum curvature, or central difference approximation of the second order partial derivative, as suggested by *e.g.* @Cirtwill2021BuiFoo, results in respectively species being lost, or almost all links being kept.
+Determining a cutoff using the maximum curvature, or central difference approximation of the second order partial derivative, as suggested by *e.g.* @Cirtwill2021BuiFoo, results in respectively species being lost, or almost all links being kept.
 We